6. How to choose an accountant

 Also consider very hard whether you would be better off starting as a “sole trader” if you haven’t yet got a business.
 This may be a lot more cost effective if (a ) you make losses in the first year and (b) the business doesn’t really work out or take off as you had hoped.
 It’s a lot less complex to understand and the accounting fees are half to a third the cost of accountant fees for a limited company.

 It might pay to keep operating as a sole trader until you are making around £20-30k per annum when the tax savings will more than cancel out the costs of incorporation.”

 It’s important to find an accountant you like and who treats you like a paying client.
 Allow each accountant to pitch to you.
 It isn't just about what you want, but also what they're prepared to offer.
 Also try to get an ideas of what similar clients the accountant has (businesses in similar industries or businesses of a similar size or structure) as to whether they have relevant experience.

 The best place to start is often with an initial accountancy consultation where you can discuss what services you are likely to need (just final accounts and self assessment tax work or, for example, VAT and payroll as well).
-You can get a free consultation with a TaxAssist consultation using the form below:

 It may also be worth discussing whether it would be cost effective to outsource any bookkeeping/payroll work; some businesses do all their bookkeeping themselves using accountancy software and then pass the figures and paperwork over to the accountant per quarter/per annum as appropriate.
 Consider how much time you spend doing these tasks.